hashiiiii/dotfiles/README.md

   - Fast, async plugin loading
   - Easy to maintain and update
 - **Platform-Specific Package Management**:
-  - Homebrew for macOS and Linux
+  - Homebrew for MacOSX and Linux
   - apt for Debian-based systems

 ### ⚡️ Enhanced Productivity Tools